MrRedBeard/numbers.js/README.md

 ## numbers.js Forked from http://github.com/sjkaliski/numbers.js compiled and bundled ready for use
-Numbers - an advanced mathematics toolkit for JavaScript and Node.js.
+Numbers - an advanced mathematics toolkit for JavaScript.

 ## Description